Sports performance. Move better, perform better, stay healthy.

 Structural Integration sessions release restrictions and optimize alignment throughout your body.
 We might follow a complete series for full-body transformation or focus on specific areas relevant to your sport.
 The work is systematic and progressive, building toward comprehensive structural balance.

 Movement Education sessions refine your technique, eliminate compensations, and develop the specific movement capacities your sport demands.
 We bridge the gap between structural changes and sport performance, ensuring improvements transfer directly to your athletic activities.
-You'll leave with practices and principles you can continue using independently.
+You will leave with practices and principles you can continue using independently.

-Athletic performance isn't just about strength, speed, or skill-it's about efficiency.
-When your body is properly aligned and moving optimally, every ounce of strength and conditioning you've built gets used effectively.
+Athletic performance is not just about strength, speed, or skill.
+It is about efficiency.
+When your body is properly aligned and moving optimally, every ounce of strength and conditioning you have built gets used effectively.
 You generate more power with less effort.
-You move faster because you're not fighting your own structure.
-You maintain performance longer because you're not wasting energy on compensations.
+You move faster because you are not fighting your own structure.
+You maintain performance longer because you are not wasting energy on compensations.

 Structural Integration creates this efficiency by optimizing your body's alignment and releasing restrictions that limit power transfer.
 Movement Education refines your technique to eliminate wasteful compensations.
 Together, they create a performance edge that comes from moving better, not just training harder.
 Many athletes discover they can perform at higher levels with less training volume once their movement quality improves.

 This efficiency also supports recovery.
 When your body moves efficiently, it creates less stress and fatigue.
 You recover faster between training sessions and competitions.
 You maintain performance throughout long events.
 You reduce the wear and tear that accumulates over athletic careers.
-Better structure and movement quality don't just improve performance-they extend your athletic lifespan.
+Better structure and movement quality do not just improve performance.
+They extend your athletic lifespan.

 While the principles of good structure and movement are universal, each sport has unique demands and common injury patterns.
 Golfers need rotational power through an organized core and mobile thoracic spine.
 Climbers need shoulder stability, hip mobility, and full-body tension control.
 Cyclists need efficient pedaling mechanics and balanced hip function.
 Runners need optimal gait patterns and shock absorption.
 Surfers need rotational power, paddle efficiency, and balance.